-BERC is an agency of the Carroll County Economic Development Department (CCED) which is seen as an comprehensive partnership in the delivery of services to the local economy.
+CCWD is an agency of the Carroll County Economic Development Department (CCED) which is a comprehensive partnership in the delivery of services to the local economy.
 CCED Deputy Director serves a member of the LWDB.
-The local board promote entrepreneurial skills and microenterprise services using various means to include:
+The local board promotes entrepreneurial skills and microenterprise services using various means to include:

-- (A) Support Client Self-Employment workforce services with the programs of the Maryland Small Business Development Center (SBDC), the area Service Core of Retired Executives (SCORE), and the Miller Business Center at Carroll Community College. - (B) Provide a regular schedule of self-employment resources in the community.
+- (A) Support Client Self-Employment workforce services with the programs of the Maryland Small Business Development Center (SBDC), the area Service Core of Retired Executives (SCORE), and the Miller Business Center at Carroll Community College.

-Maintain an up-to-date listing of the counseling, training, and mentoring resources and how to register for such services available to support WDB clients seeking to start their own businesses. - (C) Include the SBDC at self-employment workshops at the AJC include entrepreneurship as a component of reemployment workshops at the AJC to broaden the range of options for clients. - (I) A description of how the Local Board will leverage and coordinate supportive services in the delivery of workforce development activities carried out in the Local Area.
+- (B) Provide a regular schedule of self-employment resources in the community and promotion using social media.
+Provide available counseling, training, and mentoring resources and how to register for such services available to support customers seeking to start their own businesses.

+- (C) Include the SBDC at self-employment workshops at the AJC include entrepreneurship as a component of reemployment workshops at the AJC to broaden the range of options for clients.

+- (I) A description of how the Local Board will leverage and coordinate supportive services in the delivery of workforce development activities carried out in the Local Area.
 Specifically, the Local Plan should address how the Local Board will work with Local Management Boards and other providers to deliver supportive services to jobseekers.
+Types of supportive services include, but are not limited to:

+- Assistance obtaining a driver's license;

+- Transportation assistance;

+- Uniforms, tools, and related equipment;

+- Union initiation fees; and,

+- Clothing for interviews and job fairs.

 We are very well connected to our community partners who provide support services.
 We continuously share customers and make referrals to each other.
 Staff will continue to actively participate on many boards and committees to provide an increased knowledge of available supportive services.
 Staff also serves on the local Management Board (LMB) and the Disconnected Youth subcommittee.
 We participate in planning sessions with the LMB and have been a supporting partner for Carroll County Youth Services Bureau's (CCYSB) grant application.
-The outreach and stabilization grant identifies how the (CCYSB) will refer youth to BERC's youth program and participate in co-case management.
+The outreach and stabilization grant identifies how the (CCYSB) will refer youth to CCWD's youth program and participate in co-case management.
 In Fall of 2020, WIOA partner agencies attended a two-day virtual training on "Bridges Out of Poverty" sponsored by our LMB.

 An example of braided funding that we leverage is with the TANF program.
-BERC may provide training for a TANF recipient and the TANF program is able to fund supportive services such as childcare and transportation to allow the individual to attend training.
-BERC is the hub for the local area transit that brings riders into Westminster.
+CCWD may provide training for a TANF recipient and the TANF program is able to fund supportive services such as childcare and transportation to allow the individual to attend training.
+CCWD is the hub for the local area transit that brings riders into Westminster.
 Multiple transfer routes run between 7:30am-5:00pm Monday-Friday making the AJC available to many more individuals.